langchr86/hostcontrold/README.md

 Main purpose is to control one/multiple linux hosts (e.g. SMB server) by some central linux host.
 This is to save power by shutting down not needed servers automatically.

-The central host where hostcontrold is running does monitor not only the to control host (server) but also the clients of this server.
+The central host where `hostcontrold` is running does monitor not only the to control host (server) but also the clients of this server.
 If one of the configured client hosts is detected by a ping the central controller starts the server host by using a magic WOL packet.
 This allows to only run servers if some clients are up and running.
-If all clients shutdown the server will do so too after some timeout period.
+If all clients shutdown the server will shutdown too after a specified timeout period.

 All the features: